 The First World War began on 28 July 1914 and lasted until 11 November 1918.
-We were awarded a grant from the Heritage Lottery Fund for our two year project “Living through World War One in three Norfolk Broadland Villages: Neatishead, Irstead and Barton Turf” which has been awarded through HLF’s First World War: then and now programme.
-Here is a summary of our project which started in February 2014:
+We were awarded a grant from the Heritage Lottery Fund for a two year project “Living through World War One in three Norfolk Broadland Villages: Neatishead, Irstead and Barton Turf” which was awarded through HLF’s First World War: then and now programme.
+Here is a summary of the project which started in February 2014:

 Our final open afternoon took place on 31st January 2016, when the information about the 136 men who served was on display together with our WW1 Community Chest and a DVD of the drama.
 It also saw the launch of a dedicated website for the project www.greatwar.nibchg.org.uk.